Last Updated on June 15, 2023

 There is a 2 NIGHT MINIMUM for bookings.
 Check in is from 4pm and check out is at 11am.
 Each yurt has parking for 2 cars, with the spaces being next to the toilet block, so be prepared to carry things a little way to and from the car to the yurt!

-The yurts cost $35 per night or $210 for a week (plus tax).
-They also require a $50 cheque for damages which has to be sent to McIntosh Woods State Park a week before your stay.
+The yurts cost $60 per night or $360 for a week (plus tax).
+They also require a $60 cheque for damages which has to be sent to McIntosh Woods State Park a week before your stay.
 If all is good on departure, they return the cheque, either you collect it in person or I requested mine to be sent back to me in the mail as I had to leave early on my morning of departure.
 (My cheque arrived home in just a few days.)
+It’s an absolute bargain if you are looking for somewhere to go glamping in Iowa!

 I can’t be too sure, but there was a gate that looked like it blocked access to the woods and the road to the yurts between the hours of 10.30pm and 7am.
 I arrived and left before and after these times so I’m not sure if it actually closed and I wasn’t going to play with fire and risk being locked out!
 The main campground has access 24hrs and there is a park warden that lives on one of these sites for ‘out of hours’ problems.